RagnarB83/ash-documentation/docs/setup.rst

 ASH is 99% Python with 1 % Julia.
 A Python3 distribution (version >3.6 or higher) is required and as packages will have to be installed you need to be able to install Python packages via pip.

-We recommend Anaconda or miniconda (https://www.anaconda.com/distribution/) for a good scientific Python distribution.
-Anaconda is inconvenient for installing Numpy, SciPy, Matplotlib.
+Scientific Python distributions like Anacond/miniconda can be convenient: https://www.anaconda.com/distribution/ Anaconda comes with Numpy, SciPy, Matplotlib.

 Treatment of large systems via QM/MM require a Julia installation (as the Python routines will be too slow).
 Future versions will make Julia a requirement.